Skip to Content

 over-the-counter (OTC) antihistamines may help your

-symptoms.
-You may need prescription medicine if these don't help or if you
+discomfort.
+You may need prescription medicine if OTC antihistamines don't help or if you

 have problems with side effects, such as drowsiness.
 Not all OTC antihistamines cause drowsiness.